x676f64/secureum-mind_map/Solidity101/Solidity.md

 # 1 - [Solidity](Solidity.md)
-Solidity is a high-level language for implementing smart contracts on Ethereum (and the blockchains) targeting the EVM.
-Solidity was proposed in 2014 by Gavin Wood and was later developed by Ethereum’s Solidity team, led by Christian Reitwiessner, Alex Beregszaszi & others.
-(See [here](https://en.wikipedia.org/wiki/Solidity))
+Solidity is a high-level language for implementing smart contracts on Ethereum (and the blockchains) targeting the [EVM](EVM.md).

+Solidity was proposed in 2014 by [Gavin Wood](https://en.wikipedia.org/wiki/Gavin_Wood) and was later developed by Ethereum’s Solidity team, led by Christian Reitwiessner, Alex Beregszaszi & others.

 ___
 ## Slide Screenshot